-- Accessible: Students can access lectures, discussion boards, assigned readings, and course material in online programs.
+- Students can access lectures, discussion boards, assigned readings, and course material in online programs.
 Students do not need to relocate to attend the top master’s in information technology programs, creating an accessible pathway to a valuable degree.

-- Flexible: At many online schools, students can start their degree within a few weeks of applying to the program.
+- At many online schools, students can start their degree within a few weeks of applying to the program.
 Online students can arrange their coursework around their work schedule, continuing to work while earning their degree.
 The flexibility of an online degree also lets students choose the pace of their degree.

-- Computer-Based: Online students use the latest communications technology to engage with faculty members, advisers, and other students, building competencies in practical technology while completing the degree.
+- Online students use the latest communications technology to engage with faculty members, advisers, and other students, building competencies in practical technology while completing the degree.